How to make a beat in Korg iElectribe for iPad

 6th Aug 2010 | 14:48

-Step 1: Korg’s iElectribe is a must-have for any iPad musician (in fact, MusicRadar currently rates it as the best iPad music making app in the world today), so if you haven’t yet bought it from the App Store, we recommend you do so.
+Step 1: Korg’s iElectribe is a must-have for any iPad musician, so if you haven’t yet bought it from the App Store, we recommend you do so.

 Fire it up and tap the orange display to call up the pattern browser.
 Scroll down until you see the Init patterns.
 These are practically empty, consisting of only a kick drum on every downbeat.